mendix/docs/content/en/docs/appstore/use-content/modules/opc-ua-connector.md

 2. Assign the **CanConfigure** module role to a user role that will configure the connections to your server.

-3. Log in as a user that can configure the connection and go to the configuration page.
+3. Log in as a user that can configure the connection.

+4. Go to the configuration page.

-4. If you want to connect to a server with a message security mode **Sign** or **Sign&Encrypt**, add your client certificate in the upper-right corner.
+5. If you want to connect to a server with a message security mode **Sign** or **Sign&Encrypt**, add your client certificate in the upper-right corner.

-5. Click **New configuration** and follow the steps to set up your connection.
+6. Click **New configuration** and follow the steps to set up your connection.
 Once the configuration is saved, the APIs can be used in your application.

 {{% todo %}}Where is the configuration page?
 Add the image to step 4?
 The style of a message security mode Sign or sign&encrypt?{{% /todo %}}